 Every year the City of London awards three grants of £15,000 to local community groups to enable them to take part in the Lord Mayor's Show.
 In 2014 grants have gone to the Tower Project Poetry in Wood and Bermondsey Voices.

-Photographers and broadcasters are invited to the Lord Mayor’s Show on Saturday 8 November.
+Photographers and broadcasters are invited to the Lord Mayor’s Show on Saturday 14 November.
 You are welcome to mingle with the crowds but accreditation is required for access to the Show's media stands.
-Please email your bids to firstname.lastname@example.org by noon on Wednesday 5 November.
-For more details please see our accreditation page.
+Accreditation forms will be published here in October.